Your browser is no longer supported

 If you have any questions, please contact the Ideas for the World Coordinator, Elena, at vic.ideas@utoronto.ca.

-The Office of the Dean of Students at Victoria University is pleased to invite you to the Seventh Annual Campus (Re)Conciliations: Indigenous Issues in Higher Education Conference on Justice and Politics happening on March 23, 2023, in Alumni Hall – Victoria College Building.
+The Office of the Dean of Students at Victoria University is pleased to invite you to our Eighth Annual Campus (Re)Conciliations: Indigenous Issues in Higher Education Conference.

 • Dorothy Peters, Elder and Traditional Teacher, Victoria University Advisory Circle